-(This article appears in the December 2016 issue of ‘Saamagaana – The First Melody,’ a magazine devoted to classical music published in Bengaluru, India.
-It is being published here to mark the 89th birthday of maestro Amaradeva on 5 December.)
+(This article appeared in the December 2016 issue of ‘Saamagaana – The First Melody,’ a magazine devoted to classical music published in Bengaluru, India.
+It is being published here to mark the 1st Death Anniversary of maestro Amaradeva on 3 November 2017.)

 Renowned Sri Lankan vocalist, violinist and music composer W.D.
 Amaradeva passed away in a Colombo hospital on 3 November, just one month short of his 89th birthday.